Importing a metric (Excel or RT 2012 format)

 6. To finish the operation and display the result, save, close and, then re-open the file that has been created in IFC format.

-B/ Extracting a bill of quantities from an RSET file (Standardised Summary of Thermal Study).
+B/ Extracting a metric from an RSET file (Standardised Summary of Thermal Study).

 Select the RT2012 thermal study (RSET file in XML format) to be imported.